Accommodation: Ibis Bangkok Sathorn Hotel

 It’s a nice touch, however beware of this… Because of the design of the material used for the bathrobe… I experienced an embarrassing episode!

 I was using the bathroom and had been sitting at the desk with my laptop for a little while.
-Max and I decided to head out for a walk…
+Paul and I decided to head out for a walk…

 As I was changing to put on my shorts, I noticed I had like a waffle pattern indented into the back of my legs!
 ARGH!